bxdoan/bxdoan/README.md

 <div align="center">

-> You take your life in your own hands, and what happens?
-A terrible thing, no one to blame.
+> Don’t beg for things.
+Do it yourself, or else you won’t get anything.

-> — Erica Jong —
+> — Renton Thurston —

 </div>